 If you ask any craftsperson, they’ll tell you that the beauty of our products begins in the rough mill.
 It is here that the subtle art of selecting rough-hewn slabs of wood to match woodgrain and color makes the difference between a nice piece of furniture and an exquisite piece of furniture.
 Once selected, these boards are trimmed down, chiseled out, sanded, and expertly molded by our craftsmen into the beautiful forms that grace your homes, offices, and public spaces.

-With six years of experience under his belt, craftsman Jim Wisser primarily works in our rough mill and has a keen eye for detail.
-“I had no woodworking experience at all before coming here, but I’ve learned a lot in a short time,” says Wisser.
+With nearly ten years of experience under his belt, craftsman Jim Wisser primarily works in our rough mill and has a keen eye for detail.
+“I had no woodworking experience before coming here, but I’ve learned a lot in a short time,” says Wisser.

-Jim starts his day by selecting a job ticket that specifies which product is next to be built.
-He then moves to the stacks of boards that have the correct thickness and begins sorting through the pile in search of boards with similar grain patterns and color.
+Jim starts his day by selecting a job ticket that specifies which product will be built next.
+He then moves to the stacks of boards with the correct thickness and begins sorting through the pile in search of boards with similar grain patterns and colors.
 However, there are times that this process takes up much of the craftsmen’s time.
-“Sometimes just to get a tabletop, we can go through 2-3 different piles of wood,” says Wisser.
+“Sometimes, just to get a tabletop, we can go through 2-3 different piles of wood,” says Wisser.

-This is an example of an excellent board match.
-The color is consistent throughout and the grain appears seamless, creating the illusion of one solid board when in actuality it is three perfectly matched boards.
+The above image of the Crescent Six Drawer Dresser is an excellent example of a perfect board match.
+The color is consistent throughout, and the grain appears seamless, creating the illusion of one solid board even though it is several perfectly matched boards.
+The circle in the upper right image indicates the glue line in the panel.

 Once Wisser has selected enough boards for the product, he cuts them to the specified sizes and glues them into a panel if necessary.
 All panels need to dry for a minimum of two hours before they can be used in the building of the product.
 When this is complete, he places all parts on a cart and sets it aside for another craftsman to take and build the product.